pustotnik/zenmake/docs/buildconf-edeps.rst

 targets
 """""""""""""""""""""
     A :ref:`dict<buildconf-dict-def>` with descriptions of targets of the dependency project.
-Each target has reference name which can be in :ref:`use<buildconf-taskparams-use>` in format
+Each target has a reference name which can be in :ref:`use<buildconf-taskparams-use>` in format
     ``dependency-name:target-reference-name`` and parameters: